We’re hip deep in 1980’s action folks!

 A final confrontation between Cobra and the Night Slasher in a functioning hot steel mill ends with the Slasher being a cooked piece of beef.
 Stallone and Nielsen ride off into the sunset on a hog with a toe-tapping 80’s tune accompanying the closing credits.

 Cobra grew out of Stallone almost being cast in Beverly Hills Cop.
 He rewrote the script, extracted the humor from it and eventually pulled out of the project leaving the door open for Eddie Murphy to star in one of the most popular films of the decade.
-Stallone took his abandoned Beverly Hills Cop script and Cobra was born.
+Stallone took his abandoned script for what he envisioned his Beverly Hills Cop movie would be and Cobra was born.

 Rambo: First Blood Part II director George P. Cosmatos is credited as the director on Cobra, but there’s speculation that Stallone actually directed it.
 I believe there’s also rumors he did the directing on Rambo as well.
 I’m not sure what the real story is.
 Perhaps hardcore Stallone fans know the behind the scenes stories.

 Cobra gets gratuitously violent at times, almost to the point of uncomfortableness.
 There’s a bit of horror/slasher vibe happening, particularly in the hospital scene where Thompson attempts to find and kill Nielsen.

 Apparently the first cut of Cobra got slapped with an X-rating, so things had to get snipped.
 The first cut of the movie also ran for over two hours.
 Some more snipping and what audiences ending up seeing has been the hour and half film we all know.

 I don’t think the extended cut was ever released, or if it’s even good.
 I would think Cobra is fine existing in its stripped down runtime.
 Any added character scenes or subplots would just bog it down and make it come off even more hammy than it already is.
 Stallone fans are probably just happy with what he does here.